List of minor 2000 AD stories: Insurrection

 A sequel series entitled "Lawless" was later published in Judge Dredd Megazine.

 The first two instalment are being collected into a trade paperback (ISBN 1907992499).

 J

 Journal of Luke Kirby

-The Journal of Luke Kirby was a long-running series, first appearing 1988 and published until 1995.
-It was written by Alan McKenzie and had art by John Ridgway, Steve Parkhouse and Graham Higgins.
+The Journal of Luke Kirby is a long-running series, first appearing in 1988 and published until 1995.
+It was written by Alan McKenzie and has art by John Ridgway, Steve Parkhouse and Graham Higgins.
 Luke Kirby predates other boy wizards, such as Harry Potter and the Vertigo character Timothy Hunter.

 M

 Maniac 5

 Maniac 5 was, along with Red Razors, one of Mark Millar's major solo series at 2000 AD, the others being co-written with Grant Morrison.
 It formed part of the "Summer Offensive" in 1993, along with Judge Dredd: "Inferno", Slaughterbowl, Really & Truly and Big Dave.
 The initial, eponymous story was drawn by Red Razors artist Steve Yeowell, who would also draw the final story "Maniac 6".
 Other artists worked on the one-offs: David Hine on "War Journal", in 2000 AD Sci-Fi Special 1993, and Richard Elson on "Maniac 6 Prologue", in 2000 AD Winter Special 1993.